 - Monitoring the GCAP.
 Periodically reviewing Green City actions and their effects on the environment so as to inform the public of successes and to further adjust the action plan, including policy and investment decisions.

 Concessional loans and grants, such as sovereign loans and capital-expenditure grants.

 Eligibility criteria for cities

-- Be a city in the EBRD regions (Central Asia, Central Europe and Baltic States, Cyprus and Greece, Eastern Europe and the Caucasus, Russia, South-Eastern Europe, Southern and Eastern Mediterranean, Turkey, other regions)
+- Location must be in the EBRD regions (such as Central Asia, central Europe and the Baltic states, Cyprus and Greece, eastern Europe and the Caucasus, Russia, south-eastern Europe, southern and eastern Mediterranean and Turkey).

-- Initiate an investment trigger project in one of the priority areas, e.g. urban transport
+- Initiate an investment trigger project in one of the priority areas, for example urban transport.

 Case Studies EBRD Green Cities